6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 - Create an accurate sandbox and plan your test using key personas.
 Full copy sandbox recommended.
     - Draw a system diagram to show current and future state, and users.
 For each part estimate peak, average load levels and feature use.
 Consider user arrival, login rates, which pages are viewed, and page views per session.
     - Estimate the size and shape of your data.
-    - In the sandbox, imnclude any complex relationships, role hierarchies, and sharing rules.
+    - In the sandbox, include any complex relationships, role hierarchies, and sharing rules.
 `Don't use sandbox as a benchmark of production performance and vice versa`
 Identify the key personas for the org and plan test around their workflows.